 Mr. Carley is the President of Selinger Capital Inc., a private investment company, for more than the last five (5) years.
-Mr. Carley currently serves as the Chairman of Painted Pony Energy Ltd. and previously served as the Chairman of Marquee Energy Ltd. Mr. Carley has an ICD.D. designation from the Institute of Corporate Directors.
+Mr. Carley previously served as Chairman of Painted Pony Energy Ltd. and of Marquee Energy Ltd. Mr. Carley has an ICD.D. designation from the Institute of Corporate Directors.
 He holds a Masters of Business Administration degree, a Juris Doctor degree and a Bachelor of Arts degree, all from the University of Saskatchewan.
 Mr. Carley is a member of the Law Society of Alberta and the Law Society of Saskatchewan.